ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_operation.md

 A list of MoveIt!-related service server that open_manipulator_pro_controller has.

 - `/open_manipulator_pro/moveit/get_joint_position` ([open_manipulator_pro_msgs/GetJointPosition]{: .popup})
-The user can use this service to receives a joint position which is calculated by move_group.
+The user can use this service to receive a joint position which is calculated by move_group.

 - `/open_manipulator_pro/moveit/get_kinematics_pose` ([open_manipulator_pro_msgs/GetKinematicsPose]{: .popup})
-The user can use this service to receives a kinematics pose which is calculated by move_group.
+The user can use this service to receive a kinematics pose which is calculated by move_group.

 - `/open_manipulator_pro/moveit/set_joint_position` ([open_manipulator_pro_msgs/SetJointPosition]{: .popup})
 The user can use this service to create a trajectory in the [joint space]{: .popup} by move_group.
 The user inputs the angle of the target joint and the total time of the trajectory.